rustdesk/doc.rustdesk.com/content/client/_index.en.md

 If you manually setup a client, you can retrieve the RustDesk2.toml (in the users folder) file and use `--import-config` in a similar way to the above example.

-### Parameters
+### Command Line Parameters

-`--password` can be used to set a permanent password.
+- `--password` can be used to set a permanent password.
-`--get-id` can be used to retrieve the ID.
+- `--get-id` can be used to retrieve the ID.
-`--set-id` can be used to set an ID, please note IDs should start with a letter.
+- `--set-id` can be used to set an ID, please note IDs should start with a letter.
-`--silent-install` can be used to install RustDesk silently on windows.
+- `--silent-install` can be used to install RustDesk silently on windows.

 Additional Advanced parameters can be found [here](https://github.com/rustdesk/rustdesk/blob/bdc5cded221af9697eb29aa30babce75e987fcc9/src/core_main.rs#L242)